dwyl/phoenix-todo-list-tutorial/README.md

 When we press `Enter`, the `update/2` handler is called inside `lib/app_web/controllers/item_controller.ex`.
 We want to stay on the same page after updating the item.

-So change it so it looks like this.
+So,change it so it looks like this.

 ```elixir
 def update(conn, %{"id" => id, "item" => item_params}) do